aenarete/KiteControllers.jl/docs/src/examples.md

 ## batch_plot — Post-processing Viewer

-Interactive command-line tool for visualising the Arrow log files produced by `batch_pilot`.
+Interactive command-line tool for visualizing the Arrow log files produced by `batch_pilot`.
 Backed by `examples/batch_plot.jl` and the launcher script `bin/batch_plot`.